This 115-acre park in northwest Guilford County will have it all — once it's built

 This image taken from the Bandera Farms Master Plan shows the park's equestrian parking design (center) and the pedestrian parking (left).

-Reid Wilson, secretary of the North Carolina Department of Natural and Cultural Resources, noted that getting the $500,000 matching grant shows how important Banderas Farms Park is to the region.
+Reid Wilson, secretary of the North Carolina Department of Natural and Cultural Resources, noted that getting the $500,000 matching grant shows how important Bandera Farms Park is to the region.